 - ½ teaspoon ajwain (carom seeds)

 - Water for kneading

-- 1 tsp chaat masala
+- 1 teaspoon chaat masala (or amchur)

-- 1/2 tsp garam masala (optional)
+- ½ teaspoon garam masala (optional)

 - Salt to taste

-Place all the ingredients in a bowl and mix well.
-Divide into 12 equal-sized portions and form into balls.
+- Place all the ingredients in a bowl and mix well.
+Divide into 16 equal-sized portions and form into balls.

-Roll out one of the balls of dough into a disc, about four inches in diameter.
+- Dust the surface and roll out one of the balls of dough into a disc, about four inches in diameter.
 Keep the center thicker and make the edges thin.

-Place the stuffing in the center and pull the edges over the top of the stuffing.
+- Place the stuffing in the center and pull the edges over the top of the stuffing.
 Pinch to make a tight seal and squeeze off any excess dough.

-Heat a griddle and spray with oil.
+- Heat a griddle and spray with oil.
 Place the flatbread on the griddle and let it cook until golden-brown spots appear.
 Flip over and cook the other side.
 Flip over a couple more times if needed until the surface is evenly cooked and covered with golden-brown spots.